Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Entropy Estimation of Hidden States

 In this section, we track the LLM's feed-forward dynamics by the entropy of hidden states.
-In detail, we sample $n=262144$ sentences from Pile~\citep{gao2020pile}, inputting them into Llama 3.2-1B\footnote{Datasets and models in this paper are loaded from HuggingFace.}~\citep{grattafiori2024llama}, then extract the hidden states of $2^{0,1,\cdots,10}$-th tokens from each layer.
-Then we train a BAE on each layer and position, with experiment details in Appendix~\ref{appendix.normalLM_detail}.
+In detail, we sample $n=262144$ sentences from Pile~\citep{gao2020pile}, inputting them into Llama 3.2-1B~\citep{grattafiori2024llama}, then extract the hidden states of $2^{0,1,\cdots,10}$-th tokens from each layer.
+Then we train a BAE on each layer and position, with details in Appendix~\ref{appendix.normalLM_detail}.
 From the trained BAE, we calculate the entropy as shown in Fig.~\ref{fig:plie_Llama}, where we observe:

 \paragraph{Layer Bandwidth.} The entropy of hidden states from a specific layer increases with the number of prefix tokens and eventually saturates at a fixed value.
 This observation suggests that: if the hidden space of a specific layer is viewed as a channel~\citep{elhage2021mathematical} through which token information is communicated, then the channel has a fixed bandwidth, limiting the amount of accommodated token information.
 That is, Transformers have implicit context windows on each layer, where the exceeded information is discarded or distorted.
 Unlike convolutional neural networks, we have no evidence to infer that such context windows are contiguous or even binary, so that it is possible to overwrite parts of but not the whole information from an old token by new information, causing distortation like the \textit{lost-in-the-middle} problem~\citep{hsieh2024ruler, liu-etal-2024-lost, he-etal-2024-never, an2024make, liu2025comprehensivesurveylongcontext}.